What happens if you decline cookies?

 As the pace quickens, he lunges through an increasingly challenging series of crises before unravelling the mystery surrounding his life.

-Escape Sequence, my early stand-alone novel, is undergoing revision, and when ready, it will be offered FREE to subscribers to my mailing list.
+Escape Sequence, my early stand-alone novel, has been undergoing revision.
+It hasn’t been published yet, but it is available FREE to subscribers to my mailing list.

 Please click here to join the list.